-To loosen the skins and peel the tomatoes: heat a gallon of water to boiling.
+To loosen the skins and peel the tomatoes: heat a large pan of water to boiling.
 Make a thin shallow “x” on the bottom of each tomato, add to boiling water for about a minute, then remove and plunge into cold water.
 When cool enough to handle, slip off the peels and set aside.

 Remove from water bath and place on a clean, dry towel.
 Allow to sit for 12 hours undisturbed to ensure the seal is tight.
 Jars should be stored without rings.